HumanCompatibleAI/overcooked_ai/src/overcooked_demo/README.md

 2: Sign in to the management console to start an EC2 instance.
 Choose your instance type according to your expected load.

-3: Install git on the server by running (example taken from linux instance)
+3: Install git on the server by running (example here is for linux instance)

 ```bash
 sudo yum update